hhxsv5/laravel-s/README.md

     }
     ```

     These `Socket` connections share the same worker processes with your `HTTP`/`WebSocket` connections.
-So it won't be a problem at all if you want to deliver tasks, use `swoole_table`, even Laravel components such as DB, Eloquent and so on.
+So it won't be a problem at all if you want to deliver tasks, use `SwooleTable`, even Laravel components such as DB, Eloquent and so on.
     At the same time, you can access `Swoole\Server\Port` object directly by member property `swoolePort`.

     ```php